-Stationers’ Crown Woods Academy is a candidate school* for the International Baccalaureate (IB) Middle Years Programme Programme and pursuing authorisation as an IB World School.
+Stationers’ Crown Woods Academy is an authorised centre for the International Baccalaureate (IB) Middle Years Programme Programme.

 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.

-We are absolutely delighted to announce that alongside other academies within our Trust we have become a Candidate International Baccalaureate Middle Years Programme (IB MYP) School.
-We are now on our way to becoming an IB World School, joining over 4,700 schools worldwide in delivering IB programmes.
+We are absolutely delighted to announce that alongside other academies within our Trust we have become an authorised centre for the delivery of the International Baccalaureate Middle Years Programme (IB MYP) School.
+In this we have become part of the IB World School community, joining over 4,700 schools worldwide in delivering IB programmes.

 For further information about the Ib and its programmes, visit IBO

 Year 7 began the IB programme in September 2018.
 It aims to develop inquiring, knowledgeable, caring and compassionate young people who help to create a better and more peaceful world through intercultural understanding and respect.
 Stationers’ Crown Woods Academy staff are excited to be working with Academies within LAT to ensure that we continue to deliver challenging programmes of international education and rigorous assessment, whilst holistically addressing students intellectual, social, emotional and physical wellbeing.

 The International Baccalaureate® (IB) Middle Years Programme (MYP) comprises eight subject groups:

 The study of additional languages in the Middle Years Programme (MYP) at SCWA provides students with the opportunity to develop insights into the features, processes and craft of language and the concept of culture, and to realise that there are diverse ways of living, viewing and behaving in our wider communities and the world.

 Middle Years Programme (MYP) language and literature courses develop skills in six areas: